peak-scale/break-the-glass/docs/reference.md

-The Entity revieweing this request
+The Entity reviewing this request

 | **Name** | **Type** | **Description** | **Required** |
 | :---- | :---- | :----------- | :-------- |